Esraydin/Order-Management/README.md

 ## Project Description

 The Company Order Management System is designed to facilitate the management of company orders through a robust backend API.
 This API will be the core of the application, allowing future expansions such as a Blazor-based admin panel.
-The project is built with scalability and extensibility in mind, starting with Phase 1.

 ### Key Features: